-The primary focus of Brisbane MIND services within a stepped care approach to mental health services is people with mild to moderate mental illness who are not clinically suited to low intensity mental health services and who are underserviced through other arrangements, particularly Better Access services.
+The primary focus of Brisbane MIND services within a stepped care approach to mental health services is for people with moderate mental illness who are not clinically suited to low intensity mental health services.
 When an individual is diagnosed with a severe mental illness, Brisbane MIND is only suitable if they are also assessed as likely to benefit from short-term intervention.

 Following a comprehensive needs analysis, Brisbane North PHN has identified the following priority groups:

 - people who are experiencing or are at risk of homelessness

 - people from culturally and linguistically diverse backgrounds

 - people who have experienced trauma and abuse.

 - people who have had contact with the criminal justice system